qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 Here we created a basic body for the Populated Places group, including a map of the place and a table of some place attributes.
-So our report is now a report header, a page for each state followed by a page for every populated place within that state, and finally the report footer.
+So our report is now a report header, a page for the first state, followed by a page for every populated place within that state, then the rest of the states with their populated places, and finally the report footer.
 If we were to add a header for the Populated Places group, it would be included just before listing the populated places for each state:

 .. figure:: img/report4.png
    :align: center